BeipDev/BeipMU/Documentation/CommandLine.md

 ## /connect
 Usage:

-    /connect <hostname> <port>
+    /connect <hostname:port>
-    /connect <server shortcut>
+    /connect <server name> <optional character name>

 Examples:

     /connect fluffmuck.org:8888
     /connect 12.23.34.45:8890
     /connect fluff
+    /connect fluff bennet

-This connects to the given server, in the form of hostname and port, or server shortcut.
-The shortcut name is the name shown in the tree view of the edit worlds/connect dialog.
+This connects to the given server, in the form of hostname:port, or server name.
+The name is the name shown in the tree view of the edit worlds/connect dialog.
 Hostnames can be a standard DNS name or just an IP address.

 ## /disconnect
 Usage: